Kevin Kendall: Career

 In 1969, Kendall joined British Railways Research on London Road, Derby where the new Advanced Passenger Train (APT) was being developed, requiring industrial development of wheel-to-rail adhesion and corrosion problems.
 While studying the adhesion of nano-particles generated from corroding iron brake-block dust, he found that the standard pull-off testing methods gave large errors and published his first paper to show that crack theory must be used to analyze these adhesion measurements just as Griffith had postulated for glass-cracks in 1920.
-This coincided with a collaboration linking Ken Johnson and Alan Roberts in the Engineering Department at Cambridge University on the adhesion of elastic spheres.
+This coincided with a collaboration linking Kenneth L. Johnson and Alan D. Roberts in the Engineering Department at Cambridge University on the adhesion of elastic spheres.
 Roberts had performed experiments on the contact and surface attraction of optically smooth rubber spheres during his doctoral studies, while Johnson had solved the stress field problem twelve years earlier.
 But Johnson had not applied Griffith's energy-equilibrium condition.
 Kendall produced the mathematical answer in a couple of hours on 11 April 1970, fitting the experimental results reasonably well.
 The joint paper was published in 1971, one of the most highly cited papers in Royal Society Proceedings A.

 This breakthrough in understanding adhesion problems allowed Kendall to take four years out of the industry, first at Monash University as QEII fellow from 1972 and then in Akron University during 1975 supervised by Alan Gent who co-founded the Adhesion Society in the USA during 1978 because of the widening applications of adhesive and composite materials.
 It was during this period from 1972 to 1975 that Kendall solved several long-standing problems of composite materials: